 So why is Amsterdam the land of bicycles?
-Geographically almost the whole of Netherlands is a flat country.
-The highest elevation is 1,058 ft and half of the country’s elevation is below sea surface.
+Geographically almost the whole of the Netherlands is a flat country.
+The highest elevation is 1,058 ft and half of the country’s elevation is below the sea surface.
 This makes the land ideal for cycling.
 The first thing that will catch your eyes is people around here are using bicycles as their primary mode of transportation.

-If you wish to step back in time then a must visit destination is Jordaan – the most enthralling neighbourhood of Amsterdam.
+If you wish to step back in time then a must-visit destination is Jordaan – the most enthralling neighbourhood of Amsterdam.
 Strolling around the narrow meandering streets with quaint buildings around will surely live you enthralled.
-Actually it is an area for the working class.
+Actually, it is an area for the working class.
 You will find antique shops, art galleries, open bars & restaurants and lovely courtyard gardens to explore.

-To make it even more memorable… forget the street map for a while and get lost in the maze of narrow streets in Amsterdam known as 9 streets… this place is located eastward of Prinsengracht canal.
+To make it even more memorable… forget the street map for a while and get lost in the maze of narrow streets in Amsterdam known as 9 streets… this place is located eastward of the Prinsengracht canal.

 Your trip would be incomplete unless you visit some of the museums in Amsterdam.
 Visit Rijksmuseum to witness the chiaroscuro master pieces by 17th century painting maestro Rembrandt Van Rijn.
 Another maestro of the same time is Johannes Vermeer.
 See his paintings that are renowned for use of lights and masterly treatment.

-This museum also displays the paintings of 19th century maestro Vincent Van Gogh famous for his style of separate streaks of paint and usage of vivid colours.
+This museum also displays the paintings of 19th-century maestro Vincent Van Gogh famous for his style of separate streaks of paint and usage of vivid colours.
 You can witness more of his work at the Van Gogh Museum.
 Also pay visits to Stedelijk Museum of Modern Art, Museumplein, FOAM Photography Museum and Tropen Museum.

-Here are few more great things to do in Amsterdam…
+Few more great things to do in Amsterdam…

 Take a guide and walk on the streets of the city to know its rich history, tradition and culture.
 Do not miss out on visiting The Royal Theatre Carre.
-You can learn a lot about the Dutch resistance to Nazi occupation during World War-II by visiting the Resistance Museum.
+You can learn a lot about the Dutch resistance to Nazi occupation during World War II by visiting the Resistance Museum.

-To get the best panoramic view of Amsterdam, visit Wester Church.
-Other attractions includes Cheese Museum, Amsterdam Dungeon, Basilica of Saint Nicholas, Allard Pierson Museum to watch ancient archaeology, The Cat Cabinet, Gassan Diamonds, Maritime Museum, Amsterdam Museum and Singel The narrowest house.
+Other attractions include Cheese Museum, Amsterdam Dungeon, Basilica of Saint Nicholas, Allard Pierson Museum to watch ancient archaeology, The Cat Cabinet, Gassan Diamonds, Maritime Museum, Amsterdam Museum and Singel The narrowest house.
 And to explore Russian culture and history visit Hermitage Amsterdam.

 There are shopping areas in Amsterdam offering a range of attractive items including exquisite dolls to antiques and even vintage clothes.
-Following are few of them.
+Following are a few of them.

 Waterlooplein is also worth visiting located 3 kilometres from Central Station.
-It’sopen from Monday to Saturday.
-For ultimate authentic shopping experience De Negen Straatjes (i.e. The Nine Streets market) is the place to go.
+It’s open from Monday to Saturday.
+For another wonderful authentic shopping experience, you should visit De Negen Straatjes or De 9 Straatjes (stands for The Nine Little Streets).
+There are 9 picturesque streets here along the canal belt that are full of lovely boutique shops and great eateries.
 It’s located only 2 kilometres from Central Station.
 This market is open 24X7.

 Wining & Dining

 The city offers all sorts of cuisines, from continental to oriental or African or specific Indian and Latin American dishes all are served here.
-But if you wish to taste Dutch speciality and you do not have an idea what they are then my suggestion is try Uitsmijter (pronounce- outs-may-ter).
+But if you wish to taste Dutch speciality and you do not have an idea what they are then my suggestion is to try Uitsmijter (pronounced as outs-may-ter).
 You can find this almost at every café.
-Served on slices of bread with 2 or 3 fried eggs with sunny side up and ham and melted cheese inside is a dish not only tasty but also serves to keep your hunger away for long.
+Served on slices of bread with 2 or 3 fried eggs with sunny sides up and ham and melted cheese inside is a dish not only tasty but also serves to keep your hunger away for long.

 The word Uitsmijter means ‘bouncer’.
 Like bouncers throwing someone out of a bar who would never return for the night, this dish also serves the same purpose for appetite.
 It is very popular among locals.

 Getting to & around

 As I had already mentioned, often hiring bicycle can solve your commuting problems.
 Cruises and private taxis are also available.
-I would recommend that you purchase the ‘I Amsterdam City Card’ for hassle free travelling in and around Amsterdam.
+I would recommend that you purchase the ‘I Amsterdam City Card’ for hassle-free travelling in and around Amsterdam.
 The card also entitles you to free entry to many attractions which otherwise would require admission fees.